 Inherent in the term “best practice,” and the idea that “collaboration is a best practice,” is a value and judgement that collaboration is best.
 Why do we make that value judgement and who decides what is best practice?

 When we are collaborating, we need to think about these things.
 Mission, not organization.
 Humility, not brand.
 Trust, not control.
 And node, not hub.

 Just because a company has a contract with a nonprofit to deliver services, that is much different than this idea of collaboration, which is to share a theory of change.

-If you don’t think about the system you will break when you collaborate in the beginning, it can hurt you down the road.
-You need to ask yourself: What is the value added by collaboration?
-Are you being a negative disruptor or amplifier?
+If your collaboration is going to disrupt a system, you need to ask yourself: What is the value added by collaboration?
+Are you being a negative disruptor or an amplifier?